w4bo/AA2526-unibo-mldm/slides/02-businessunderstanding.md

 ![Top 25 company from the S&P 500 index](./img/datapreprocessing/market_cap_topn.svg)

-- Companies emit stocks that are buyed by investors, the number of stocks is called *shares outstanding*
+- Companies issue stocks that are bought by investors; the number of stocks is called *shares outstanding*
     - *Shares outstanding* are shares of a corporation that have been purchased by investors and are held by them
-- Stocks are daily traded in stock market
+- Stocks are traded daily in the stock market
-    - *Volume* is the amount of shares that are daily traded
+    - *Volume* is the number of shares that are traded daily
     - *Close* and *Open* are closing/opening prices of daily trades

 How would you define the *weight* of a company in the index?